berrym/btrfs-backup-ng/README.md

 btrfs-backup-ng has almost no dependencies and hence is well suited for many kinds of setups with only minimal maintenance effort.

-This project is a fork of btrfs-backup written by Chris Lawrence, and since then maintained by Robert Schindler, this codebase is written and maintained by Michael Berry.

-Originally, it started as a fork of a project with the same name, written by Chris Lawrence.
+Originally, it started as a fork of a project btrfs-backup, written by Chris Lawrence.
 Since then, most of the code has been refactored and many new features were added before this repository has been transferred to Robert Schindler.
 Many thanks to Chris for his work.
 The old code base has been tagged with `legacy`.
 If, for any reason, you want to continue using it and miss the new features, you can check that out.

+This project is a fork of btrfs-backup written by Chris Lawrence, and since then maintained by Robert Schindler, this codebase is written and maintained by Michael Berry.

 Latest release
-v0.6.0
+v0.6.1

 Downloads
 <http://pypi.python.org/pypi/btrfs_backup_ng>